-There are two reasons to understand the fool in Proverbs.
+There are two reasons to understand fools as they are described in Proverbs.
 To learn how to:

-- Deal with fools when we meet them.
+- Deal with them when we meet them.

 Identifying a Proverbs fool…

 Proverbs 1:22c Fools hate knowledge.

 It’s not that they literally hate wisdom, instruction and knowledge.
 They hate it in the sense that they won’t gain any because they think they know everything:

 Proverbs 12:15 The way of a fool is right in his own eyes.

 Since they refuse to learn, they continually make the same mistakes.

 Proverbs 26:11 As a dog returns to his own vomit, so a fool repeats his folly.